htruong/htruong.github.io/notable-hackable-devices.md

 ### Acer Chromebook C720 (2013)

 This laptop is cheap, runs cool, the battery lasts forever, and it runs every operating system ever.
-You can flash [coreboot](https://mrchromebox.tech/), an open-source UEFI BIOS for it and it will run Linux, Windows, and even macOS.
+You can flash [coreboot](https://mrchromebox.tech/), an open-source UEFI BIOS for it and it will run Linux, Windows flawlessly, and even macOS.
 It is also extremely easy to open up.
 Virtually unbrickable.

 ### Thinkpad X200 (2009)

-For the fans of truly freedom BIOS.
+For the fans of truly-free BIOS.
 It runs [libreboot](https://libreboot.org/docs/hcl/x200.html) which has no binary blobs and it seems like the Management Engine can be partially disabled.

 ### Other notable devices